When spring arrives, why not welcome it with a garden full of blossoms to chase the winter blues away?

 Here are some glorious plants for that mid-space between the canopy of trees budding above, and the blooming bulbs and perennials below.

 Dwarf flowering almond, Prunus glandulosa, has abundant pink to white single- or double-petal blossoms along its many stems.

 After blooming, serrated light green deciduous leaves appear.

 This shrub does best in full sun to partial shade with organically rich soil that drains well.
 The pH may vary from slightly acidic to neutral.

 Perhaps the most noteworthy cultivar is ‘Rosea Plena,’ aka ‘Sinensis.’

-It is a pink double variety with the freeform shape and 4- to 5-foot height typical of the species.
+It is a pink double variety with the freeform shape and four- to five-foot height typical of the species.

 For your best chance of success, cultivate this shrub in Zones 4 to 8.